 Each of the members of the board has significant experience in his respective field.
 The members of the board are unpaid and have no familial relationship.
 None of the members of the board will be able to access the foundation’s assets individually.

 In accordance with the foundation’s objectives, here is a summary of some of the projects that are being explored:

 The Lion Foundation’s board has initiated contact with an interested party in Eastern Russia and is discussing the potential for a large nature reserve for the Lion Foundation’s Siberian tigers.

-- Bengal Tigers, India
+- Bengal Tigers, Thailand